MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 Danny Thompson explains there is a distinct difference between being a **freelancer** and being a **student**.

-When you state that you are a freelancer, hiring managers want to see receipts, Meaning you were paid for your work.
+When you state that you are a freelancer, hiring managers want to see receipts, meaning you were paid for your work.

 ---